Asked by andys

 what makes a good therapist

-Facials - CACI, Myofascial Release Therapy, Acupuncture, Feng Shui, Feldenkrais Method, Alexander Technique, Endermologie Lipo-Massage®, Amatsu, Aromatherapy, Intense Pulsed Light Therapy (IPL), Trigger point therapy, Facials - Rejuvenation Acupuncture, Ayurvedic Massage, Henna Designs and Tattoos, Body Wraps, Vinyasa Yoga, Bowen Technique, Face Lift - Nonsurgical, Trager Approach, Chemical Peel, Tattoo Removal, Bust Treatments and Enhancement, Brazilian Waxing, Yoga, Chiropractic, Thread Vein Treatment, Men's Shaving, Lipo-Injection, Colour Therapy, Cellulite Treatments, Craniosacral Therapy, Neuro Linguistic programming, Chakra Massage, Crystal Therapy, Chair Massage, Face Yoga, Gyrotonic Expansion System, Laser Hair Removal, Children's Yoga, Electrolysis, Sugaring, Threading, Body Exfoliation Treatments, Acustaple, Waxing, Hellerwork, Herbal & Flower Essence, Naprapathy, Homeopathy, Ear Candling, Photorejuvenation Treatments, Halotherapy, Hypnotherapy, Magnetic Therapy, Chiropody, Light Therapy, CACI Body Treatments, Breathing Techniques, Osteopathy, Face Massage, Pilates, Cupping, Physiotherapy, Dahn Yoga, Ki Therapy, Yin Yoga, Yogilates, Rolfing, Microdermabrasion, Dynamic Yoga, Back Facials, Rasul and Mud Treatments, Daoyin Tao, Gyrokinesis, Ear Piercing, Doula Birth Companion, Emotional Therapy, Energy Therapy
+Facials - CACI, Myofascial Release Therapy, Acupuncture, Feng Shui, Feldenkrais Method, Alexander Technique, Amatsu, Aromatherapy, Intense Pulsed Light Therapy (IPL), Trigger point therapy, Facials - Rejuvenation Acupuncture, Ayurvedic Massage, Henna Designs and Tattoos, Body Wraps, Vinyasa Yoga, Bowen Technique, Face Lift - Nonsurgical, Trager Approach, Face Peel, Tattoo Removal, Bust Treatments and Enhancement, Brazilian Waxing, Yoga, Chiropractic, Thread Vein Treatment, Men's Shaving, Lipo-Injection, Colour Therapy, Cellulite Treatments, Craniosacral Therapy, Neuro Linguistic programming, Chakra Massage, Crystal Therapy, Back, Neck & Shoulders Massage, Face Yoga, Gyrotonic Expansion System, Laser Hair Removal, Children's Yoga, Electrolysis, Sugaring, Facial Threading, Body Exfoliation Treatments, Acustaple, Ladies' Waxing, Hellerwork, Herbal & Flower Essence, Naprapathy, Homeopathy, Ear Candling, Photorejuvenation Treatments, Halotherapy, Hypnotherapy, Magnetic Therapy, Chiropody, Light Therapy, CACI Body Treatments, Breathing Techniques, Osteopathy, Face Massage, Pilates, Cupping, Physiotherapy, Dahn Yoga, Ki Therapy, Yin Yoga, Yogilates, Rolfing, Microdermabrasion, Dynamic Yoga, Back Facials, Rasul and Mud Treatments, Daoyin Tao, Gyrokinesis, Ear Piercing, Doula Birth Companion, Emotional Therapy, Energy Therapy

 Thanks for answering - your answer appears below